charleswaddell/show-and-tell-30-06-2022/README.md

 | Equality              | `a === b`                           | `A extends B`                  |
 | Conditional Branching | `a === b ? a : b`                   | `A extends B ?
 A : B`          |
 | Recursion             | `const func = (a, b) => func(a, b)` | `type Func<A, B> = Func<B, A>` |

+## Tuple Revision - December 16th, 2024

+After reading the [forth chapter](https://type-level-typescript.com/arrays-and-tuples) of the `<Type>Level TypeScript Course` I discoverd that you can use the `['length']` property of tuples to do arithmetic.
+The big advantage being that we can now use a much larger number space.
+Before we had to define each number and their immediate neighbours on the number line.
+Now we keep track of values using tuples.
+We spread the tuples together to add two values and remove the head value to subtract.
+I also updated all the recursive types to allow for [tail-recursion elimination](https://devblogs.microsoft.com/typescript/announcing-typescript-4-5/#tailrec-conditional) by TypeScript.